okmatija/Puck/plan.md

+[ ] Fix issue where client is initializing box2d
+[ ] Merge with main and delete this branch
+[ ] Add winning conditions
+[ ] Add an option for game mode e.g., best of/first to/rally (high scores)
+[ ] Add text to all the game settings
+[ ] Add color and player name customization
-[ ] Put the ball state in the game_state
+[ ] Make pausing a quitting the game work better
-[ ] Unify the packet sending code to work with multiple types [ ] Add a sequence number to the packets and ignore old/out of order packets [ ]
+[ ] @TODOOO Use local versions of the GetRect and Simp modules

 # Why/What?